 - any companies we work with such as professional advisers (eg solicitors) or on an outsourced basis such as insurers or our IT service provider but this will only happen if they agree to keep the information confidential.

-- Our regulator, The Institute of Chartered Accountants, the Financial Conduct Authority, the Information Commissioner’s Office or any other regulatory body or authority which may request certain information where we have a legal or regulatory obligation to provide this.
+- Our regulator, The Institute of Chartered Accountants, the Financial Conduct Authority, the Information Commissioner’s Office or any other regulatory body or authority which may request certain information where we have a legal or regulatory obligation to provide this. – If an IVA is approved this information is included in the IVA register maintained by the Insolvency Service and may be shared with credit reference agencies.

 - With your authority or if we have a legitimate interest to do so or where we may be legally entitled to, we will share information with credit reference agencies, so we can obtain information about your financial circumstances or credit commitments.